 The parts on DXA scanners can vary from model to model.
 Specifically, the type of filter and tube voltage that is used can be different.
-Cerium and samarium filters are two of the most common types of filters that are used, with tube voltages of either 80 or 100 kilovolts.
+Cerium and samarium filters are two of the most common types of filters used, with tube voltages of either 80 or 100 kilovolts.
 Additionally, DXA scanners are classified as being one of two types of devices:

 - Central: The larger of the two types.
 Central devices are used to measure BMD of the hip or spine, equipped with a large table and an “arm” that hangs over the patient.

-- Peripheral: Considerably smaller than central devices, peripheral devices, sometimes referred to as pDXA, are used to measure BMD in the wrists, heels, and fingers.
+- Peripheral: Considerably smaller than central devices, peripheral devices, sometimes referred to as pDXA, measure BMD in the wrists, heels, and fingers.
 They are portable and weigh around 60 pounds.

 In order for DXA scanners to account for the X-ray energy absorbed by soft tissues, doctors must assume a constant relationship between it and adipose tissue.
 This is not always the case and can lead to measurement errors.